pokowaka/atreus-firmware/README.md

 device and ensure it's writeable by your user.
 You may need to run `sudo make udev` on some Linux-based systems to install a udev rule if another driver mistakenly takes control of the bootloader device.

+The current design of the Atreus has the PCB installed with the labeled side facing up.
+Older revisions had the labeled side facing down.
+If you follow the instructions here and get the layout flipped backwards, you have a board with the PCB facing down.
+Use this instead to upload: `OPT_DEFS=-DPCBDOWN make upload KEYMAP=qwerty USB=/dev/ttyACM0`, replacing `KEYMAP` and `USB` with their appropriate values.

 Sometimes it can be tricky to get the timing right with the hard reset; it can take a few attempts when you are first uploading the